UPDATE: Looking to go all non-www. See that article here.

 www.cars.com

-If you think the second, I agree… because it’s hierarchy is tiered from top to bottom in a better, more structured looking way.
+If you think the second, I agree… because its hierarchy is tiered from top to bottom in a better, more structured looking way.
+Still, if you can find a cleaner approach, it’s better to avoid the www altogether.

-One place that should NEVER EVER give the full structured URL is when you’re on hold with customer service over the phone.
-I’m sure many of you have experienced this;
+One place that should never ever give the full URL is when you’re on hold with customer service over the phone.
+I’m sure many of you have experienced this:

-It’s really quite absurd, especially because they want you to get off the phone, it saves them time and money if you get off the phone and go on the computer, you’d think they would want you to remember.
-All that is needed to be said is; website-.-com-/-help (website dot com slash help) and that’s it, and these are often tech savvy companies, or big companies that spend millions on marketing and feedback and efficiency.
+It’s really quite absurd, especially because they want you to get off the phone.
+It saves them time and money if you get off the phone and go on their website instead.
+All that is needed to be said is: website-.-com-/-help (website dot com slash help) and that’s it.
+These are often tech-savvy companies, or big companies that spend millions on marketing and feedback and efficiency.
+You’d think they would have the common sense to get this right.

-One other mentionable phasing out of www that companies are practicing has been taking place over the past couple years and is due to Web 2.0 in my opinion is the actual removal off www from their URL infrastructure and having their domain redirect to non-www.
-Most notably, Twitter does this (not that they were the first mind you), Digg also does this and many others.
+One other noteworthy phasing out of www that companies are practicing that has been taking place over the past couple years and is due to Web 2.0, in my opinion, is the actual removal off www from their URL, having their domain redirect to the non-www version.
+Most notably, Twitter does this (not that they were the first mind you).
+Digg also does this and many others.

-and it’ll appear to remove the www, but more accurately it will redirect to the non-www version of the domain.
-A better example would be to copy and paste http://www.twitter.com/ into your browser and hit enter.
+It’ll appear to remove the www portion, but more accurately, what’s happening, is that it’s redirecting to the non-www version of the domain.
+A better way to see this would be to copy and paste https://www.twitter.com/ into your browser and hit enter.

 Oppositely, I make sure all of my domains forward to the www versions.
-I do this to keep organization, consistency, I think it looks nicer and more professional and most importantly for SEO purposes.
+I do this to keep organization and consistency.
+I also think it looks nicer and more professional and most importantly, for SEO purposes.